lisaguthrie/AZDSDemo/README.md

 1. Click the **Change** button.

+1. Sign in to Azure using the credentials provided by a lab proctor.

 1. Select the AKS Cluster you want to use.
 Please check with a lab proctor to identify which cluster to use.

 1. Select **Create New Space** from the Space menu.